ezsystems/commerce-documentation/docs/guide/forms/forms.md

 eZ Commerce uses [Symfony forms](http://symfony.com/doc/3.4/forms.html) as a part of the solution.

 You can pre-fill the form with default values when it is loaded for the first time.
-The process that pre-fills the form is called [`preDataProcessor`](form_api/predataprocessors.md).
+The process that pre-fills the form is called a [pre-data processor](form_api/predataprocessors.md).

 You can define actions that are executed after the form is submitted.
-These actions are services that are called is a sequence and are able to exchange the data.
+These actions are services that are called in a sequence and are able to exchange the data.
 These actions are called [`dataProcessors`](form_api/dataprocessors.md).

 If process execution is not successful, the process can store an error message